 Police in the United States are having a hard time telling the difference between cannabis and hemp — which poses some issues now that the farm bill made hemp legal across the country.

-A recent report by BNNBloomberg found that truck drivers that are technically permitted to move hemp across State lines (which is something that is a very big no-no for marijuana), have run into issues with police, sometimes even being arrested for doing so.
+A recent report by The Associated Press found that truck drivers that are technically permitted to move hemp across state lines (which is something that is a very big no-no for marijuana), have run into issues with police, sometimes even being arrested for doing so.

 The only way to know for sure whether it is legal hemp or not is determining whether tetrahydrocannabinol (THC) levels are more than 0.3%.
 Hemp has very low amounts of THC and would fall at or below this mark.
 And so if the substance tested came in at higher than 0.3%, it would definitively prove that it is not hemp and that the substance is indeed illegal marijuana.
 The problem, however, is that officers in the field currently are only able to test for the presence of THC, and not the percentage contained in the substance.
 Even dogs trained to sniff out drugs wouldn’t be able to tell the difference.

 And while the Drug Enforcement Agency (DEA) is looking at putting better technology in place to solve this issue, there’s no guarantee of when that might happen.
 Even if there was a perfect technology in place to do so, with hemp growing in popularity as a result of the farm bill, this would mean a lot more truckers are going to be moving it across State lines and that’s going to result in a lot of potential testing that will weigh down government resources even further.